 The new school combined the Design program with the Arts and Entertainment Technologies program to support the need for creative professionals in the business, nonprofit and government world.
 Led by design industry leader and founding Executive Director of the Center for Integrated Design Doreen Lorenzo, the school includes the Department of Arts and Entertainment Technologies, the Department of Design, the Center for Integrated Design, the Design Institute for Health, and two Bridging Disciplines Program certificates in Digital Arts & Media and Design Strategies.

 The Department of Arts and Entertainment Technologies grew out of the Center for Arts and Entertainment Technologies, which launched in 2016 and was the home of the Bachelor of Science in Arts and Entertainment Technologies.
 With coursework in game design, themed entertainment, music and sound, motion graphics and video, immersive media, interactive storytelling, and other creative technology fields, this cross-disciplinary program is focused on the future.

 The Department of Design grew out of the Design division, which had been housed in the Department of Art and Art History since 1992.
 The Design program offered a B.F.A. in Design and added an M.F.A in Design in 2001 and a B.A. in Design in 2017.

-The Center for Integrated Design (CID) was formed in 2016 as a partnership between the Design, Engineering, Information, Business, Computer Science and Architecture programs.
-Through a Bridging Disciplines Program (BDP) certificate, CID infuses design thinking into the the UT curriculum by providing ALL UT students the opportunity to study design methodology and apply it in creative and entrepreneurial scenarios.
+The Center for Integrated Design was formed in 2016 as a partnership between the Design, Engineering, Information, Business, Computer Science and Architecture programs.
+Through a Bridging Disciplines Program (BDP) certificate, the Center infuses design thinking into the the UT curriculum by providing ALL UT students, regardless of major, the opportunity to study design methodology and apply it in creative and entrepreneurial scenarios.